Ed1123/100-days-of-code/log.md

 **Thoughts:** Sunday.
 I allow myself to rest, but at the same time I take plenty of time to study.
 Time to go to bed.

+### Day 82: April 6, 2020 (process_packages.py)

+**Today's Progress**: I finished the tree height problem implemented without recursion.
+I tested it and submitted it.
+It was correct.
+I also started with the process packages problem.
+I have an idea for the algorithm, but I’m having trouble understanding the initial code with classes that was provided to me.
+Some interesting stuff to check tomorrow.

+**Thoughts:** It was a tiring day for me, but I managed to be productive in my code.
+I have to move in other areas also.
+I’ll find a way.

 **Link(s) to work**
 1. [Link](http://www.example.com)